theblindhobo/sheet-scheduler/README.md

 4. Websocket port used is set to **3124**, if you're wanting to change this port.. you must do so within the **scheduler.js** file on lines 15 & 58.
 5. You need a Google Cloud Platform account setup with Google Sheet API, API Key, Client ID, Client Secret.
 6. In the **.env** file, add `SPREADSHEET_ID=""` with the ID of the spreadsheet you'll be reading from.
-7. If your token isn't working, delete the **token.json** file and run the app `node .`.
-Follow the directions it gives you.
+7. If your token isn't working, delete the **token.json** file and run the app `node .` -- follow the directions it gives you.

 ---
 **Running:**